DFHack/dfhack/docs/plugins/stockpiles.rst

     :summary: Import, export, or modify stockpile settings and features.
     :tags: fort design productivity stockpiles

-If you are importing or exporting setting and don't want to specify a building ID, select a stockpile in the UI before running the command.
+Commands act upon the stockpile selected in the UI unless another stockpile identifier is specified on the commandline.

 Usage
 -----